St. James City, Florida

-St. James City is an unincorporated community and census-designated place (CDP) on Pine Island in Lee County, Florida, United States.
+St. James City or Saint James City is an unincorporated community and census-designated place (CDP) on Pine Island in Lee County, Florida, United States.
 The population was 3,876 at the 2020 census, up from 3,784 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

 The St. James City CDP occupies the southern half of Pine Island, with the town center situated at the southern end of the island.
 The community is bordered by San Carlos Bay to the south, by Pine Island Sound to the west, by San Carlos Bay, Matlacha Pass, and Pine Island Creek to the east, and by the community of Pine Island Center to the north.
 Stringfellow Road (County Road 767) is the main road in the community, running north–south along the center of the island.
 By road it is 17 mi to the middle of Cape Coral and 26 mi to downtown Fort Myers, the Lee county seat.

 According to the United States Census Bureau, the St. James City CDP has a total area of 43.2 km2, of which 37.8 km2 are land and 5.4 km2, or 12.45%, are water.